-Gaspé, or Gespeg in the Mi’kmaw language, means “Land’s End,” but it could also mark the beginning of an exhilarating adventure!
+Gaspé, or Gespeg in the Mi’gmaq language, means “land’s end” and also marks the beginning of an exhilarating adventure!
 Located at the tip of the Gaspé Peninsula, this village offers a host of activities combining nature, culture and history.
 The area is a popular destination for outdoor lovers since it is home to a vast bay, internationally renowned salmon rivers, fine-sand beaches, a national park and many wildlife species.
-It also draws history buffs, who will want to visit the many museums and interpretation sites.
+It also draws history buffs, who will want to visit the many local museums and interpretation sites.
 Discover our five good reasons to visit Gaspé!

 1. Explore Land’s End

 Marking the eastern end of the Appalachian mountain chain, Forillon National Park invites you to discover picture-perfect landscapes featuring tree-covered mountains, impressive cliffs and water as far as the eye can see.
 Outdoor lovers can enjoy hiking, wildlife observation (seabirds, whales, seals, black bears, beavers, moose, etc.), sea excursions and more!
 If you’re interested in local history and heritage, visit a typical fisherman’s house and the general store in the Grande-Grave sector as well as the coastal battery dating from the Second World War at Fort Peninsula.
 The park also offers several camping options, from backcountry wilderness and semi-serviced sites to glamping in an oTENTik tent or the new MicrOcube!

 2. Enjoy a sea excursion on the Gulf of St. Lawrence